rootanand/PythonGames/TicTacToe/CheckBoardState.md

 # Check Board State

-## Write a program to check the state of the given tic tac toe board (3 x 3)
+## Write a program to check the state of the given Tic Tac Toe board (3 x 3)

 ## State could be one of the following
 * Complete when both players have three selections